Doc999tor/php-prod/README.md

-Nice and clean Nginx+Apache+PHP installation kit for Windows 64bit A basis for Nginx frontend and Apache backend server, PHP as a backend language and MS SQL Server database This branch uses PHP Slim microframework
+Nice and clean Nginx+Apache+PHP installation kit for Windows 64bit A basis for Nginx frontend and Apache backend server, PHP as a backend language and MS SQL Server database This branch uses PHP Slim microframework from this repo: [https://github.com/Doc999tor/PHP-Slim-starter-kit](https://github.com/Doc999tor/PHP-Slim-starter-kit)

 ## What it includes:
 1. php-prod folder you drop on C drive